Leonardo-Boss/suckless-site/st.suckless.org/patches/scrollback.md

 * [st-git-20151217-scrollback.diff](st-git-20151217-scrollback.diff)

-Apply the following patch on top of the previous to allow scrolling using Shift+MouseWheel.
+Apply the following patch on top of the previous to allow scrolling using `Shift+MouseWheel`.

 * [st-git-20151106-scrollback-mouse.diff](st-git-20151106-scrollback-mouse.diff)

-Apply the following patch on top of the previous two to allow scrolling the backbuffer using MouseWheel only when not in MODE_ALTSCREEN.
-This way when e.g. viweing files in less the content is being scrolled instead of the scrollback buffer.
-Consequently the Shift modifier for scrolling is not needed anymore.
+Apply the following patch on top of the previous two to allow scrollback using mouse wheel only when not in `MODE_ALTSCREEN`. eg. The content is being scrolled instead of the scrollback buffer in `less`.
+Consequently the Shift modifier for scrolling is not needed anymore.  **Note: It might break other mkeys excluding scrolling functions.**

 * [st-git-20160203-scrollback-mouse-altscreen.diff](st-git-20160203-scrollback-mouse-altscreen.diff)